-This stunning stafidhopitta is the invention of my mother, Vasoulla, created in 1983 as an alternative to baklava and was first made on TV by her on BBC2’s Food & Drink in 89.
+This stafidhopitta is the invention of my mother, Vasoulla, created in 1983 as an alternative to baklava and was first made on TV by her on BBC2’s Food & Drink in 89.

 225g butter, plus extra for greasing